What is Data Privacy?

 No matter the measures of securing your data, this would be a violation of data privacy.
 This example shows us that data security can exist without data privacy, but not the other way around.

-In this age of data economy, true company value lies in the collected customer’s data.
+In this age of data economy, true company value lies in the collected personal data.
 This means data is an asset worthy of protecting and keeping.

-What companies keep forgetting is that the personal data of individuals processed by the companies are only borrowed.
+Companies keep forgetting that the personal data of individuals processed by the companies are only borrowed.

 Privacy laws enable individuals to exercise their rights, such as the right to be forgotten, and in certain circumstances, individuals can take back ownership of their data.

-In order for companies to keep the data and keep the trust, they will have to demonstrate transparency by openly communicating what data they collect, for what purposes, who is a data processor, and so on.
+For companies to keep the data and the trust, they will have to demonstrate transparency by openly communicating how they process and manage personal data.